 Nantes was part of the Roman Empire during the early Middle Ages.
 Walking along this city will give you the vibe of that ancient medieval city with the architecture of the building, especially Nantes Cathedral, rebuilt in the Gothic style beginning in the 15th century and Castle of the Dukes of Brittany.
 Not to be missed is the Château des ducs de Bretagne, a castle built in the 13th century and listed as a historical monument in 1862.
 It also acts as a Museum.
 The entrance to the castle and cathedral is free!.
 Not to forget is also the 1840’s Passage Pommeraye and the Nantes History Museum!.

-Another main attraction in the center of Nantes is the 12 meter high,8 meter wide, and 21 meter long Mechanical Elephant!.
+Another main attraction in the center of Nantes is the 12 meters high,8 meters wide, and 21-meter long Mechanical Elephant!.
 Consist of 48.4 metric tons of steel and wood, it is part of the French artistic project ‘Machines of the Isle of Nantes’ inspired by the invented world of Jules Verne, a famous author.
 Apart from the Grand Elephant, there are other machines such as the mechanical spider and soon, The Heron Tree.
 The fee to the Galerie des Machines is 8.5 Euro.

 4. Lac De Grand Lieu

 Located to the south-west of Nantes, it is the largest lake in France during winter!.
 Rich in flora and fauna, It is a migration route for more than 270 species of birds especially the Grey Heron.
-To learn more on the ecosystem and the history of local fishermen, do visit La Maison du Lac de Grand Lieu.
-They provide exhibition centre, 45 minutes guided tour for environmental walk and scenic view.
+To learn more about the ecosystem and the history of local fishermen, do visit La Maison du Lac de Grand-Lieu.
+They provide exhibition center, 45 minutes guided tour for the environmental walk and scenic view.
 The guided tour price range from 2 to 8 Euros.
-Apart from that, you can take your own time walk or bike or even ride a horse around the lake!.
+Apart from that, you can take your time walking or biking or even ride a horse around the lake!.
 An observatory allows tourists to have a look at the wildlife in its natural habitat.

 3. The Beaches

-Due to its location which is along the Atlantic Coast, Nantes is home to multiple coastal town.
-The view is amazing in summer and winter!.
-Few of the most spectacular is Pornic, St. Brevin, La Plaine, La Baule and the infamous Côte Sauvage or The Wild Coast of Le Croisic.
-The harbour town of Pornic and Le Croisic is very classic with architecture dated back to the 16th century Brittany.
-Le Croisic also holds a Fête de Mer (sea festival) on 15th of August with boats, traditional music and fireworks!.
+Due to its location which is along the Atlantic Coast, Nantes is home to multiple coastal towns.
+The view is fantastic in summer and winter!.
+Few of the most spectacular is Pornic, St. Brevin, La Plaine, La Baule, and the infamous Côte Sauvage or The Wild Coast of Le Croisic.
+The harbor town of Pornic and Le Croisic is very classic with architecture dated back to the 16th century Brittany.
+Le Croisic also holds a Fête de Mer (sea festival) on 15th of August with boats, traditional music, and fireworks!.
 Go for a cycle along the beach in La Plaine and St. Brevin and stop by for a quick dip, sailing or rock fishing.